 The junior high includes 7th and 8th grade.
 Primary goals set for the student at this stage are the development of:

 - Organizational skills

 As the student enters the 9th grade, academic curriculum begins to focus on critical thinking and Biblical reasoning throughout all subjects of instruction.
-Increasingly, the question of "why" is brought to the forefront during instruction.
+Increasingly, the question of “why” is brought to the forefront during instruction.
 In Bible and Philosophy classes students are encouraged to express their thoughts and articulately defend their conclusions against Biblical truth.
-Members of the academy's multiple state champion Mock Trial team demonstrate excellent levels of reasoning, problem-solving, and debate.
 Students involved in the Salt & Light leadership program are tested in apologetics, theology, and how to be a positive witness for Christ in the culture.
-The result is Christian scholars who are producers rather than respondents.
+The result is Christian scholars who are producers rather than consumers.

 Core curriculum areas are also emphasized.
 English proficiency testing is administered as a requirement of graduation, including comprehensive grammar testing and essay construction.
 Bible classes discipline students in extensive Scripture memory and study.
 Sciences like Anatomy, Biology, Chemistry, and Physics discuss the abstract and demonstrate the application.
 And several Math classes feature concurrent enrollment for college credit.

 Finally, a strong fine arts department completes the student's education with such electives as:

 - Creative Writing

 The rigors of Christian Heritage Academy's secondary program also produce results in the numbers.